Brewers vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- Sportsbooks have implied with the moneyline set for this matchup that the Brewers have a 48.8% chance of pulling out a win.
+- The moneyline set for this matchup implies the Brewers have a 52.4% chance of coming away with a victory in the contest.

-- So far this season, Milwaukee and its opponents have hit the over in 31 of its 75 games with a total.
+- Milwaukee and its opponents have hit the over in 31 of its 76 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!